The Southern Company (SO) upgraded Issued by Wall Street Gurus

 Wells Fargo gave a rating of “Equal Weight” to SO, setting the target price at $72 in the report published on February 07th of the current year.

-During the last 5 trading sessions, SO rose by +2.04%, which changed the moving average for the period of 200-days by +15.46% in comparison to the 20-day moving average, which settled at $74.35.
-In addition, The Southern Company saw 10.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SO fell by -0.95%, which changed the moving average for the period of 200-days by +13.51% in comparison to the 20-day moving average, which settled at $74.64.
+In addition, The Southern Company saw 9.87% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading